MirkoHernandez/denote-folgezettel/Readme.md

 ## Enabling the mode in a denote silo

-Enabling the mode in a zettelkasten silo.
+Enabling the mode in a zettelkasten silo (as a subdirectory).
 Just add the following variable in the `.dir-locals.el` file.

 ``` emacs-lisp
 ((nil . ((denote-fz-mode . t))))
 ```

-If the file is set as a silo it should look similar to this.
+If the directory itself is set as a silo, `.dir-locals.el`  should look similar to this.

 ``` emacs-lisp
 ((nil . ((denote-directory . default-directory)